yandexdataschool/Practical_RL/GRADING.md

 __Final grade__ is a sum of points, divided by 20 and rounded down.
 You cannot have a mark above 10.

-## Recommended trajectory

-There will be several assignments and also an optional course project for ~40 points.

-It's ultimately your decision, but there are a few "recommended" course trajectories you may want to consider.